 Ethereum and Ripple also seem to have followed Bitcoin’s lead with Ethereum being priced at $899, and the Ripple priced at $1.07.
-Analysts notify a heavy bitcoin sell-off is to blamed for the cryptocurrency fall in prices.
+Analysts notify a heavy bitcoin sell-off is to blame for the cryptocurrency’s fall in prices.

-The sell-off hit bitcoin hard as on 20th February, 2018 users were mostly optimistic for the cryptocurrency.
+The sell-off hit bitcoin hard as on 20th February 2018 users were mostly optimistic about the cryptocurrency.

-On 20th February, 2018, South Korea said it would adopt a lighter regulatory approach towards the cryptocurrency industry.
+On 20th February 2018, South Korea said it would adopt a lighter regulatory approach toward the cryptocurrency industry.

-As well as there being US cross party agreement on making laws relating to digital currencies.
-Both the Republicans and Democrats believe action needs to be taken in regards to the digital currencies.
+As well there is US cross-party agreement on making laws relating to digital currencies.
+Both the Republicans and Democrats believe action needs to be taken in regard to digital currencies.

-Mike Rounds, Republican Senator a Senate Banking Committee member said that there is no question about the fact that there is a need for a regulatory framework.
+Mike Rounds, a Republican Senator and a Senate Banking Committee member said that there is no question about the fact that there is a need for a regulatory framework.

 Carolyn Maloney, a Democratic senior member of the House Financial Services Committee said that many citizens don’t understand that there is nothing backing these digital currencies.